 Additionally, to assess how representative our interpolation is in the class of wildtype worms, let us refer to the distance between a NPSD $s$ and a class $C$ as

-and verify that the Wasserstein interpolant is closer to the wildtype class NPSDs that its Euclidean counterpart.
-Indeed, Fig.~\ref{fig:worms_path_behavior} shows our ($\gamma=0.55$) WF-interpolant and the signal of the minimiser of the above distance for comparison.
-Besides the visual similarity, notice from Table \ref{tab:distances} that the WF interpolant is much closer to the wildtype class (using the WF distance) that the Euclidean interpolant.
-This notion of class proximity for time series opens new avenues for time series classification as we will see in Sec.~\ref{sec:log_reg}.
+and verify that the Wasserstein interpolant is closer to the wildtype class NPSDs than its Euclidean counterpart.
+Indeed, Fig.~\ref{fig:worms_path_behavior} shows our WF-interpolant (for $\gamma=0.55$) and the signal $s'$ minimising the above distance \eqref{eq:class_dist} for comparison.
+Besides the visual similarity, notice from Table \ref{tab:distances} that the WF interpolant is much closer to the wildtype class (using both the WF and Euclidean distances) than the Euclidean interpolant.
+This notion of class proximity for time series based on NPSDs opens new avenues for time series classification as we will see in Sec.~\ref{sec:log_reg}.